-The 2023-24 year-to-date performance for the FH Nursing and Allied Professional Sick Time Rate is close to the target of 5.8%, currently tracking at 5.9%.
-Five of our hospitals (Abbotsford General, Burnaby, Delta, Langley Memorial and Peace Arch) are demonstrating sick time rates meeting the target of 5.8%.
-The 2023-24 to date fiscal period sick rates are lower than the fiscal period rates for the same time periods in 2022-23.
+The 2023-24 year-to-date performance for the FH Nursing and Allied Professional Sick Time Rate is higher than the target of 5.8%, currently tracking at 6.20%.
+However, 2023/24 continues to trend consistently lower than sick rates in 2022/23.
+Four of our hospitals (Burnaby, Delta and Langley Memorial) are demonstrating sick time rates meeting the target of 5.8%.

-Key messaging to staff as the COVID-19 pandemic continues remains "if you are sick do not come to work".
-The Absence and DM team at Fraser Health have relaunched Attendance Support, a health focused approach to supporting employees demonstrating higher than average absence rates.
-The Attendance Support team is reaching out to those employees demonstrating absence rates of greater than 20% to offer supportive resources in the event of chronic and/or ongoing medical issues impacting their regular attendance at work.
+The relaunch of Attendance Support by the Absence and DM team at Fraser Health in October 2022 has successfully reduced the overall absence rate (sick = unpaid sick time/productive hours) from 8.25% to 7.03% presently.
+The Attendance Support team continues to reach out to those employees demonstrating absence rates of greater than 20% to offer supportive resources in the event of chronic and/or ongoing medical issues impacting their regular attendance at work.
 Additionally, information letters are being provided to staff informing them of their current absence rates, educating them on the role of their sick bank as their short-term disability coverage in the event of a lengthy illness/injury, and offering supportive resources should the employee be in need of assistance to manage or recover from an ongoing or chronic illness.